mlcourses/lab-2-blog-post-group6_cs281/post.md

 The goal of this section is for you to understand how to apply adding logic into building a circuit.

 ### Materials
 Similar to other parts of the lab, we will need breadboard, wires for this section of the lab.
+We also need 2 XOR gates for this circuit design.

 ### Steps
 Before starting building a real circuit, you should first draw the circuits on paper.
 First, we will draw the truth table that has 2 inputs, a carry-in, a sum S, and a carry-out column.